SaqSaq815/Unix-Online-Server/INSTALL.md

             index index.html;
         }
         ```
+    - What we are doing here is telling nginx to connect to port 80 and load the files location in `/var/www/IP_ADDRESS` and the index file will be the index.html.
 ### Unlink the default configuration file and link the new one
 - Run this command to unlink the default file
   - `sudo unlink /etc/nginx/sites-enabled/default`